ricardoiarced/ricardoiarced/README.md

 # Hi there!
 I'm Ricardo, and I'm from Mexico ✋

-### Aspiring Full Stack Developer, passionate and dedicated to building great-quality applications.
+### Software Engineer, passionate and dedicated to building great-quality applications.
 Excited to learn new technologies. 💻

 - 🎓 I got my bachelor's degree in 2021 from the University of Sonora
 - 🔭 I’m currently working on a Habit tracker project